-DRF members are required to confirm, annually, that they are aware of and understand the entirety of the DRF Code & Standards and that they agree to adhere to, and be bound by, the DRF Code & Standards.

-DRF will:-

-- In consultation with members and through a Code & Standards Sub-Committee, ensure standards are regularly reviewed and updated and incorporate them into the DRF Code & Standards, - monitor, through annual inspections and evaluation of complaints heard, members adherence to the Code & Standards, and - investigate alleged breaches of the Code & Standards brought to its attention by any client of a member or any other interested party either by way of a formal complaint, invoking the DRF's disciplinary provisions or an informal complaint.
+- I.1 DRF members are required to confirm, annually, that they are aware of and understand the entirety of the DRF Code & Standards and that they agree to adhere to, and be bound by, the DRF Code & Standards. - I.2 DRF will:- - in consultation with members and through a Code & Standards Sub-Committee, ensure standards are regularly reviewed and updated and incorporate them into the DRF Code & Standards, A member of the independent monitoring body will sit on this subcommittee. - monitor, through evaluation of annual inspections and evaluation of complaints heard, members adherence to the Code & Standards, and - investigate alleged breaches of the Code & Standards brought to its attention by any client of a member or any other interested party either by way of a formal complaint, invoking the DRF's disciplinary provisions or an informal complaint.

-1. Independent monitoring and audit body
+1.3 Independent monitoring body

-The Insolvency Practitioners Association (IPA) has been exclusively contracted by the DRF, to provide an independent monitoring and audit function to evaluate members' compliance with the DRF code & standards and the OFT debt management guidance and codes.
-This body, and the associated complaints panel, is independent from the DRF.

-The IPA will undertake triennial 5 day (3 days on site) and annual 3 day (1 day on site) reviews of members' compliance with the DRF Code & Standards and the OFT Debt Management Guidance Notes.
-A five day review is mandatory in the first year of membership.

-The matters covered by and extent of the review is covered by the DRF Independent Inspection Framework.

-2. Staff - monitoring and audit body.
+- 1.3.1 The Insolvency Practitioners Association (IPA) has been exclusively contracted by the DRF, to provide an independent monitoring and audit function to evaluate members' compliance with the DRF code & standards and the OFT debt management guidance and codes.
+This body, and the associated complaints panel, is independent from the DRF. - 1.3.2 The IPA will undertake triennial five-day (three days on site) and annual three-day (one day on site) reviews of members' compliance with the DRF Code & Standards and the OFT Debt Management Guidance.
+A five day review is mandatory in the first year of membership. - I.3.3 The matters covered by and extent of the review is covered by the DRF Independent Inspection Framework. - I.4 Staff monitoring and audit body.